AdiA32/poweroutages/README.md

 ### Missingness Dependency
 Based on the dataset, I chose the first looked at the Non-Null Count of my dataset and found the `DEMAND.LOSS.MW` with only *829 non-null* as a good column to analyze for missingness dependency.
 In my analysis of the missingness in the `DEMAND.LOSS.MW` column of our dataset, I conducted permutation tests with the `OUTAGE.DURATION` and `YEAR` columns.

-My results showed me that the missingness in DEMAND.LOSS.MW was not dependent on OUTAGE.DURATION.
+My results showed me that the missingness in `DEMAND.LOSS.MW` was not dependent on `OUTAGE.DURATION`.
 The p-value from our permutation test was approximately 0.329, indicating that there is insufficient evidence to reject the null hypothesis.
 This suggests that the duration of outages does not play a significant role in the recording of demand loss in megawatts.

-However, when I analyzed the dependency of the missingness in DEMAND.LOSS.MW on YEAR, we found significant results.
+However, when I analyzed the dependency of the missingness in `DEMAND.LOSS.MW` on `YEAR`, we found significant results.
 The p-value was 0, indicating strong evidence against the null hypothesis.
 This suggests that the year of the outage does affect the recording of demand loss in megawatts.

 These findings have important implications for our understanding of the data.
 It indicates that the recording of demand loss is not random, but is instead influenced by certain variables.

 In the figure below, I present the empirical distribution of the test statistic from our permutation test, along with the observed statistic.
-This visualization further illustrates the dependency of the missingness in DEMAND.LOSS.MW on YEAR.
+This visualization further illustrates the dependency of the missingness in `DEMAND.LOSS.MW` on `YEAR`.
 <iframe src="assets/missing1.html" width=800 height=600 frameBorder=0></iframe>
 <iframe src="assets/missing2.html" width=800 height=600 frameBorder=0></iframe>

 ---

 ## Hypothesis Testing
-As per your main question - "where and when do major power outages tend to occur?", we can formulate a hypothesis related to the time of the occurrence of power outages.
+As per the main question - "when do major power outages tend to occur?", we can formulate a hypothesis related to the time of the occurrence of power outages.

 Let's consider the hypothesis that power outages are more frequent in winter months (December, January, February) than in summer months (June, July, August).

+Null Hypothesis (H0): Major power outages are equally likely to occur in winter months (December, January, February), summer months (June, July, August), and other months.

+Alternative Hypothesis (H1): Major power outages are more likely to occur during winter and summer months compared to other months.

-H0 (Null Hypothesis): The number of power outages in winter is the same as in summer.
+Test Statistic: The difference between the number of outages during winter and summer months and the number of outages during other months.
-H1 (Alternative Hypothesis): The number of power outages in winter is higher than in summer.

-We will use a permutation test to validate our hypothesis, and we'll set our significance level at 0.05.
+Significance Level: We will use a significance level of 0.05.
+If the p-value is less than 0.05, we reject the null hypothesis.

+Justification: the difference in the number of outages across different months - was a good choice as it directly measures the effect we were investigating.
+And the significance level of 0.05 is a common choice in statistical analysis that balances the risk of false positives and negatives.

+Here are the results:
+<iframe src="assets/hyptesting.html" width=800 height=600 frameBorder=0></iframe>

+**Conclusion**
+The p-value of our test is 0.0, which is less than our significance level of 0.05.
+This indicates that the difference in the number of power outages occurring in winter and summer months compared to other months is statistically significant.
+Therefore, we reject the null hypothesis.

+The null hypothesis was that major power outages are equally likely to occur in winter months (December, January, February), summer months (June, July, August), and other months.
+Our test result contradicts this.

+Instead, our findings support the alternative hypothesis that major power outages are more likely to occur during winter and summer months compared to other months.

+This means that major power outages in the U.S., as per the provided dataset from January 2000 to July 2016, tend to be more frequent in winter and summer months.
+However, it's important to remember that while our test indicates a significant difference, this doesn't prove causation - there might be other factors influencing this trend.